rudigrobler/iXAML/README.md

 iXAML is a proof of concept to add VERY basic binding & styling support for iOS.
 The API design is based on XAML.

+## Design goals of iXAML

+* Be light-weight and non-intrusive
+* No overriding of framework methods
+* No swizzling

 ## Styling

 Add the following stylesheet to your application